 FAA Requirements for 14 CFR 91 Large Aircraft or Turbine (12,500 lbs or more) Owners and Operators for “Paperless” Cockpits

 An Electronic Flight Bag (EFB) is a device that allows flight crews to perform a variety of functions that were traditionally accomplished by using paper references.
 In its simplest form, an EFB can perform basic flight planning calculations and display a variety of digital documentation, including navigational charts, operations manuals, and aircraft checklists.
 The most advanced EFBs are fully certified as part of the aircraft avionics system and are integrated with aircraft systems such as the FMS.
 These advanced systems are also able to display an aircraft’s position on navigational charts, depict real-time weather, and perform many complex flight-planning tasks.
-The training and testing requirements of AC-120-76C are required for 14 CFR 91 Large Aircraft or Turbine (12,500 lbs or more) Owners and Operators for “Paperless” Cockpits.
+The training and testing requirements of AC-120-76D should be followed for 14 CFR 91 Large Aircraft or Turbine (12,500 lbs or more) Owners and Operators for “Paperless” Cockpits.

 Using an Apple iPad or other Tablet Device in Part 91 Operations

 With many pilots using iPads to display approach plates, airport diagrams and other digital documentation, the FAA released InFO 11011 to clarify when authorization is needed to use the device as a Type A or Type B EFB.
 For Part 91 operators, authorization is not required to utilize an iPad in this capacity.
 If an operator plans to install a mounting device or power source, requirements found in Advisory Circular 91-78 are still applicable.